CiscoDevNet/code-exchange-repo-template/README.md

 Once your LICENSE file exists, you can delete this section of the README, or replace the instructions in this section with a statement of which license you selected and a link to your license file, e.g.

 This code is licensed under the BSD 3-Clause License.
 See [LICENSE](./LICENSE) for details.

+Some licenses, such as Apache 2.0 and GPL v3, do not include a copyright notice in the [LICENSE](./LICENSE) itself.
+In such cases, a NOTICE file is a common place to include a copyright notice.
+For a very simple example, see [NOTICE](./NOTICE).

+In the event you make use of 3rd party code, it is required by some licenses, and a good practice in all cases, to provide attribution for all such 3rd party code in your NOTICE file.
+For a great example, see [https://github.com/cisco/ChezScheme/blob/master/NOTICE]().

 ----